 1 cup passion fruit nectar

 2 tablespoons lemon juice

-All winter warmers should be served by the fire with a book!
+All winter warmers should be enjoyed by the fire with cosy slippers and a good book!